AAA Cooper Truck Accident Attorneys

 - Tow truck collisions

 This has created an industry of exhausted, overworked drivers who are barely making enough to make a living.
 All of us are paying for their exhaustion—for instance, experts estimate that 1 in 8 truck crashes are caused by fatigue.
-The number may be even higher, as drivers often don't report their fatigue voluntarily.
+The number may be even higher, as drivers often don't report fatigue voluntarily.

 Truck accidents often cause catastrophic injuries like: